Midvale, Utah

-Midvale is a city in Salt Lake County, Utah, United States.
-It is part of the Salt Lake City, Utah Metropolitan Statistical Area.
-Midvale's population was 34,124 according to 2019 estimates from the U.S. Census Bureau.
+Midvale City is located in the heart of Salt Lake County, Utah, United States.
+It is part of the Salt Lake City metropolitan area.
+Midvale's population was 36,028 according to the 2020 United States Census.

 Midvale is home to the Shops at Fort Union, located on the East side of the city and the Bingham Junction economic center, located on the west side of the city.
-Midvale is centrally located in the most populous county in Utah, with the direct interchange between I-15 and I-215 located in the middle of the city.
-Midvale is one of the few cities in Utah to be home to two direct TRAX lines.
+Midvale is centrally located in the most populous county in Utah and is bisected by Interstate 15.
+Interstate 215 serves as the northern boundary of the city's east side.
+Midvale is one of the few cities in Utah to be home to two direct TRAX lines and three TRAX stations.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.8 square miles (15.1 km^{2}), all land.
-The western border of Midvale is the Jordan River that flows down the center of the valley.
+The western border of Midvale is the Jordan River, which flows down the center of the Salt Lake Valley.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot summers and cold winters.
-According to the Köppen Climate Classification system, Midvale has a humid continental climate, abbreviated "Dfb" on climate maps.
+According to the Köppen Climate Classification system, Midvale has a humid continental climate, abbreviated Dfb on climate maps.

-Under the Köppen climate classification, Sandy has a humid subtropical climate (Cfa) or a humid continental climate (Dfa) depending on which variant of the system is used.